A local treatment of finite alignment and path groupoids of nonfinitely aligned higher-rank graphs: Path spaces

 \subsection{Path and boundary-path spaces}

-If $\Lambda$ is finitely aligned, then $\filters{\Lambda}$ is the appropriate path space (for example, see \cite{Spi12}, wherein $\filters{\Lambda}$ is denoted by ``$\Lambda^*$'').
-However, Yeend showed in \cite[Remark 3.7]{Yee07} that $\filters{\Yeends}$ is not locally compact for the $2$-graph $\Yeends$ from \cref{ex:Yee}.
-(Actually, Yeend constructs a path space using graph morphisms instead of filters, like in the original $k$-graph paper \cite{KP00}, but the author showed in \cite{Jon24} that Yeend's arguments apply to $\filters{\Yeends}$ as well.)
+If $\Lambda$ is finitely aligned, then $\filters{\Lambda}$ identifies with the unit space of the groupoid used to define the Toeplitz C*-algebra of $\Lambda$ in \cite{Spi12}; in particular, $\filters{\Lambda}$ is locally compact.
+Yeend showed in \cite[Remark 3.7]{Yee07} that $\filters{\Yeends}$ is not locally compact for the nonfinitely aligned $2$-graph $\Yeends$ from \cref{ex:Yee}.
+(Actually, Yeend uses graph morphisms instead of filters, like in the original $k$-graph paper \cite{KP00}, but the author showed in \cite{Jon24} that Yeend's arguments apply to $\filters{\Yeends}$ as well.)
 We use $\FA{\Lambda}$ from \cref{sec:finite_alignment} to identify an open subspace $\PS{\Lambda}$ of $\filters{\Lambda}$ that is locally compact even if $\Lambda$ is not finitely aligned.
 The definition of $\PS{\Lambda}$ also allows a locally compact and directed semigroup action of $P$ on $\PS{\Lambda}$ in \cref{sec:path_groupoid}.

-\begin{definition} [Path space] \hypotheses The \define{path space} of $\Lambda$ is the set $\PS{\Lambda}$ of $x \in \filters{\Lambda}$ for which $x \cap \FA{\Lambda} \neq \emptyset$. \end{definition}
+\begin{definition}[Path space] \hypotheses The \define{path space} of $\Lambda$ is the set $\PS{\Lambda}$ of $x \in \filters{\Lambda}$ for which $x \cap \FA{\Lambda} \neq \emptyset$. \end{definition}